-In August 2023, the Texas Comptroller of Public Accounts provided guidance on the expenditure of Senate Bill (SB) 22 funds for salaries.
-We recommended eligible entities could “raise salaries” at the beginning of their fiscal year and “backfill” the cost with grant money when received from the Comptroller’s office.
+The Texas Comptroller allows eligible entities to “raise salaries” at the beginning of their fiscal year and “backfill” the cost with grant money when received from the Comptroller’s office.

 While retroactive salary increases are not permitted under Article III, §53 of the Texas Constitution, the reimbursement of county general funds for the cost of salary increases granted prior to the work does not violate the constitution.
 SB 22, which was effective Sept.
 1, 2023, supports this reimbursement of county general funds.

-Because the program measures salary increases against the salary amounts on the last day of fiscal 2023, the portion of a fiscal 2025 salary that exceeds the last day of fiscal 2023 salary would still be a salary increase, even if it is lower than the monthly salary in the later months of fiscal 2024.
+Because the program measures salary increases against the salary amounts on the last day of fiscal 2023, the portion of a fiscal year salary that exceeds the last day of fiscal 2023 salary would still be a salary increase, even if it is lower than the monthly salary in the later months of the previous fiscal year.

-The Comptroller’s office notes that SB 22 did not alter the roles and authority of a county commissioners court, county auditor, county treasurer or other county officer provided in Local Government Code Title 4, Subtitle B and Title 5, Subtitle B, and in Government Code Title 2, Subtitle C. Local Government Code, §§130.911, 130.912 and 130.913 do not create exceptions to the ordinary budget making process and do not create exceptions to a county commissioners court’s authority to set budgets or to accept grants.
+The Comptroller’s office notes that SB 22 does not change the existing roles, responsibilities, or authority of the county commissioners court, county auditor, county treasurer, or any other county officer as outlined by state law.
+Local Government Code, §§130.911, 130.912 and 130.913 do not create exceptions to the ordinary budget making process and do not create exceptions to a county commissioners court’s authority to set budgets or to accept grants.

 The Comptroller’s office notes that Local Government Code, §§130.911, 130.912 and 130.913 do not create exceptions to a county’s budget making process and authority under Local Government Code, §111.0106 to adopt a special budget to expend grant funds received during the fiscal year.

-Comptroller’s office TAC Rule 16.304 does allow for hourly equivalent pay.
+Yes, Comptroller’s office’s does allow for hourly equivalent pay.
+Please see 34 Texas Administration Code §16.304.

 Whenever possible, grant funds must be deposited and maintained in insured, interest-bearing accounts.
 Grantees must use any accrued interest for grant purposes only and on allowable costs or must return the interest with any other unused grant funds.